 So whichever big goal you set next, make sure it feels right.
 Oh and when you hit it, don’t worry, wanting more is natural.
 Then you can tap into your desires again and set the next one.

 The Desire Map Review

 This summary was a bit short to get a really good idea of the book, but it does well at explaining the core concepts behind Danielle’s desire mapping process.

 However, the book is really where the juice is at in this case, since it has all kinds of quizzes, worksheets and exercises included, to help you figure out your core desired feelings and successfully flip the switch from facts to feelings.

-70% of Danielle’s audience are women, but guys can learn just as much from her – it got me excited to try her approach for sure!
+70% of Danielle’s audience are women, but guys can learn just as much from her.
+I sure can relate to the ideas in The Desire Map.

 Who would I recommend the Desire Map summary to?